qxet/contracts/README.md

 * Traders can buy 1 day, 1 week, or 2 week options at any time.
 * Not dependent on the IV oracle (management cannot intentionally set a low IV)
 * Can be used for more than just ETH and BTC
-* Pool is capital efficient, since liquidity is concentrated in a specific price range
+* Pool is capital efficient, since liquidity is concentrated in a specific IV range
 * Traders can formulate Call spread and Put spread strategies.

 ## Smart Contract